-Whilst I’m not going to pretend to be an expert on the Basque region, this restaurant’s history and ethos are enough to have Londoners gathering at Lurra every night of the week.
+Whilst we’re not going to pretend to be experts on the Basque region, this restaurant’s history and ethos are enough to have Londoners gathering at Lurra every night of the week.

 Lurra offers a minimalistic menu with a clear focus on excellent produce and perfect presentation.
 The menu varies with the seasons and accessibility of ingredients, but expect the likes of ‘whole wild Cornish turbot’ and ‘Crab and trout caviar pintxo’ to be regular features.